-Uniform Municipal Elections - Support legislation to conduct all municipal elections in November of odd years and to designate quarterly dates for all elections.
+Uniform Municipal Elections - Support legislation to conduct all municipal elections in November of odd years and to designate quarterly dates for municipal elections.

-Updating Election Laws - Support legislation to create a study committee to look at reconciling the differences in the election laws found in Title 5 and Title 7.
+Updating Election Laws - Support legislation that creates a study committee to look at reconciling the differences in the election laws found in Title 5 and Title 7.